- Best travel time

-There are also electronic toll gates, so-call HI-pass lanes.
-To use these you need to have an on-board unit.
+There are also electronic toll gates and so-called HI-pass lanes.
+To use these you need to have an onboard unit.

-Lastly, having a little spare cash is always a good idea for situations where your card would suddenly stop working.
+Lastly, having a little spare cash is always a good idea for situations where your card suddenly stops working.

 Koreans obviously speak Korean.